rixx/books.rixx.de/data/reviews/l-david-marquet/turn-the-ship-around/index.md

   text: 'de Saint-Exupéry writes: "An administration is conceived as a safeguard against
     disturbances resulting from human initiative.
 The gear-wheels of the watch stand guard against the intervention of man.".
 Another military perspective.'
+- book: atul-gawande/the-checklist-manifesto
+  text: A book about the details of solving complex problems in cooperative contexts.
+The section about civil engineering in particular was very close to this book.
 review:
   date_read:
   - 2021-03-11